ManuAlePacheRu/holbertonschool-low_level_programming/variables_if_else_while/README.md

-The excercises and tasks always ask for an annoiyng readme file
+The excercises and tasks always ask for an annoiyng readme in the file